laocaibcc/laocaibcc.github.io/index.md

-## Welcome to My Technology Sharing Pages
+## Technical Notes

-This pages aims to sharing technology, solution and so on.
+This pages aims to record my technical notes.